$0 Colorado Dispute Letter Starter Kit

 Colorado charter schools operate under two authorization models, and the difference determines where you direct your advocacy:

 District-authorized charters are the simpler case.
 The authorizing district is the Administrative Unit responsible for IDEA compliance.
-If the charter school says they can't provide speech therapy, the district must provide it — through the charter, at the charter, or by bringing the student to the district facility.
-The charter's claim of insufficient resources is the district's problem to solve, not a valid reason to deny services.
+If the charter school says it can't provide speech therapy, the AU remains responsible for ensuring appropriate services and should explain how it will correct the staffing problem.
+A staffing or scheduling problem does not by itself amend the IEP or justify denying services.

 CSI-authorized charters are more complex.
 The Charter School Institute functions as its own Administrative Unit, which means CSI — not the local district — holds IDEA and ECEA compliance responsibility.
 CSI typically contracts with local BOCES or district special education departments to provide services, but the compliance obligation stays with CSI.
 When a CSI charter says "we don't have staff for that," your advocacy letter goes to CSI's Special Education Director, not the local school board.